MonkeyBars3k/ReaScripts/README.md

 - To create **MIDI Superitems**, the script uses "Apply track FX as new take" on each item to get an audio take.
 When you Edit, the audio take is removed and just the original MIDI take is restored to active. _Currently only MIDI on virtual instrument tracks is supported._
 - When using copies of Superitems, you can't Superglue a copy of itself inside itself, as that would cause an **infinite recursion** and probably implode the universe in a Big Crunch type event.
 - Superglue uses **item selection set slot 10** and **SWS time selection set slot 5**.

+### Glossary
+**Ancestor**: A Superitem in which another Superitem or other Superitems are nested.
+Parents, grandparents, etc. are ancestors
+**Child**: A Superitem which is nested (glued) inside another Superitem (its parent) **Contained items**: Items whose data ("state chunks" in ReaScript parlance) are referenced in a Superitem's data.
+**Descendant**: A Superitem nested one or more levels inside another Superitem.
+Children, grandchildren, etc. are descendants **Edit**: Restore a Superitem into its "contained" items reversibly/nondestructively, maintaining the ability to reglue them and retain Superitem properties and update its pool siblings
+**Instance**: Any Superitem from a given Pool **Nest**: Glue a Superitem into or inside another Superitem **Parent**: The Superitem in which another Superitem is directly nested **Pool**: A group of siblings that update each other if Edited **Reglue**: Run a Superglue Glue script on items restored from an instance (in Edit mode) **Restored items**: Items which reappear after running an Edit or Unglue script on a Superitem **Sibling**: A sibling Superitem is a pooled copy of a Superitem.
+Edit any sibling, and all its sibling and ancestor Superitems get updated as well
+**Smart Action**: Superglue script that tries to guess the user's intention from the item selection – sometimes you'll be prompted what action or warned that none can be determined automagically.
+**Superitem**: The resulting "container item" after Supergluing.
+Really it's just a normal Reaper item, but Superglue stores all the data about the items that were glued into it, etc.
+**Unglue**: Restore a Superitem into its "contained" items irreversibly/destructively, deleting any connection to their pool and any of the former Superitem's properties

 ### History